jjmacky/lm-toolkit/docs/prompt_dictionary/zero_shot/whiteboard_of_thought.md

 However, when given the chance to code a solution to the problem the model produced Python code which transformed the image into this much more legible version, which it was then able to correctly identify.
 ![Image of the word NEW in blue, bold, capital letters](../../images/zero_shot/wot_3.png)

-### Small-scale replication
-I conducted a small scale replication of the paper's findings on ASCII word art (see [Code example](#code-example) section below for implementation).
+I further programmatically analyzed the paper's findings on ASCII word art (see ["Code example"](#code-example) section below for implementation).

 In my small-scale replication using 10 random samples (compared to the authors' 250) and Claude Sonnet 3.5 (instead of GPT-4o), the results were generally in line with the authors' findings, albeit with some differences:

 - Standard zero-shot performance: 20-30% accuracy (authors reported 25%)
 - WoT performance: 50% accuracy (authors reported 66%)

-For this simple replication I did not distinguish between the five types of ASCII art words and instead report the top-line results.
-However, the set of 10 random words that were selected have coverage across four of the five word types (no "Bubble" words were ramdomly selected).
+For this simple replication I did not distinguish between the five types of ASCII art words tested by the authors and instead report the top-line results.
+However, the set of 10 random words that were selected have coverage across four of the five word types (no "Bubble" words were randomly selected).

-From my observations, the gap in achieving 100% accuracy with WoT stemmed primarily from the model's inability to generate code that produced coherent images.
-However, when the model _did_ successfully produce code that converted the ASCII word art into images, the results were typically easy to read and interpret correctly (e.g., see the conversion of the word "NEW" above).
+From my observations, the primary reason for not achieving 100% accuracy with WoT was the model's inability to generate code that produced coherent images.
+However, when the model _did_ successfully produce code that converted the ASCII word art into images, the results were typically easy to read and the model interpreted them correctly (e.g., see the conversion of the word "NEW" above).

+Further details can be found in the [original paper](https://arxiv.org/abs/2406.14562).

 ### Best practices
 !!! tip "Best practices for Whiteboard-of-Thought"